moorepants/learn-multibody-dynamics/loads.rst

 said to be *bound* to its line of action.
 If a vector is not bound to a line of action it is said to be *free*.

 Angular velocity is an example of a free vector.
-It has a direction and magnitude, but is not associated with any line of action.
+It has a direction, sense, and magnitude, but is not associated with any line of action.
 For example, if a disc can rotate around a fixed point, you can place a body anywhere on this disc and the body will always have the same angular velocity.
 A force vector,